Roger92/metric-ruler-labels/README.md

 ## Planned
 Feel free to recommend enhancements.
- - Maybe better support for elevation ruler if my users see a need there :)

 ## Feedback
 If you find a bug or have any feedback for me just add an issue in the [issuetracker](https://github.com/Roger92/metric-ruler-labels/issues).
 Thx alot and i hope this module helps you in your game :)